Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Discussion

 \subsection{Practical Implications}

-The proposed fleet-sizing rule is conservative by design.
-In S5, the most demanding scenario, the Proposed fleet requires 50 spares compared to 46 under Erlang-B, an increase of four UAVs or roughly 7\% of the total fleet.
-That modest increase raises mission reliability from 69.9\% to 99.8\%.
-Bertsimas and Sim~\cite{19} characterize this type of tradeoff as the price of robustness.
-In this setting, four additional UAVs shift performance from failing one mission in three to fewer than one in five hundred, a modest cost for a 30 percentage point reliability gain.
+\looseness=-1 The proposed fleet-sizing rule is conservative by design.
+In the most demanding scenario S5, it requires 50 spares against 46 under Erlang-B, an increase of four UAVs or roughly 7\% of the fleet, raising mission reliability from 69.9\% to 99.8\%.
+Bertsimas and Sim~\cite{19} characterize this tradeoff as the price of robustness.
+Here four UAVs shift performance from failing one mission in three to fewer than one in five hundred, a modest cost for a 30 percentage point gain.

-The values of $m$ and $R$ are known at planning time from battery specifications, charging duration, and workload analysis.
-Thus, the spare count is computed in closed form without simulation, iterative search, or other assumptions.
-The computation runs in constant time, making it practical for field deployment.
+The values of $m$ and $R$ are known at planning time from battery specifications, charging duration, and workload analysis, so the spare count is computed in closed form in constant time, making it practical for field deployment.